Workday/canvas-kit/README.md

 ## Open Development

 All work on the Canvas Kit happens directly on [GitHub](https://github.com/Workday/canvas-kit).
-Both core team members and external contributors can send pull requests which go through the same review process.
+Both core team members and external contributors can send pull requests, which go through the same review process.
 Any and all issues are public and available for discussion.

 ## Versioning